norswap/autumn/doc/INSTALL.md

 # Install Autumn

-The project's artifacts are hosted on [Bintray].
+The project's artifacts are hosted on [Bintray] and available from JCenter.

 It's also possible to use [JitPack] as an alternative (detailed instructions not provided).